 \subsection{Transfusion}

-The chemical equilibrium is disturbed due to motion of charged particles in presence of magnetic field.
+The chemical equilibrium is disturbed due to the motion of charged particles in the presence of the magnetic field.
 That creates a gradient of imbalanced chemical potential which acts to balance the magnetic force on the charged particles.
 Chemical imbalance starts the weak interaction

-If the reaction rate is $\Delta\Gamma=\lambda\beta=\Gamma(p+e^ -\to n+\nu_e) -\Gamma(n \to p+e^-+{\bar\nu_e})$ then the charged particles follow the equation of continuity
+If the reaction rate is $\delta\Gamma=\lambda\beta=\Gamma(p+e^ -\to n+\nu_e) -\Gamma(n \to p+e^-+{\bar\nu_e})$ then the charged particles follow the equation of continuity

-The above equation is specific to matter with uniform density.
-Hence at each point inside the star the equation is valid.
+The above equation is specific to matter with uniform density. hence at each point inside the star, the equation is valid.
 Then in steady state \citep{1992ApJ...395..250G}

 for both the charged species.
 Then adding these equations for protons and electrons we get

 where